Ask us a question...

 Refunds only apply to shows that get cancelled or rescheduled, so ‘I changed my mind about going’ or ‘they didn’t play my favourite song’ sadly isn’t going to cut it.

 They get sent out no less than three days before the event, but if you’re concerned about wayward tickets, get in touch with your ticket agent and have all your booking details to hand.
-Don’t forget to check your spam folder as well if you’ve booked using Ticketfast.
 Most ticket agents have tracking facilities on their websites - for example Ticketmaster has MyTickets.

 A copy of the booking confirmation, ID and the debit or credit card you used to buy them.